 Furthermore, considering all investigated autoimmune diseases, molecular nasopharyngeal swabs and/or serology for SARS-CoV-2 testing showed that 33 (8.2%) tested positive[53].
 These data are similar to those reported in the general population in the same geographical area in Italy[53], suggesting that the risk of COVID-19 in individuals with autoimmune diseases appears to be the same as in the general population.

 Asthma is still being studied as a risk factor for COVID-19.
-The proposed hypothesis about the occurrence of more severe complications caused by COVID-19 in patients with asthma is due to a possible interaction between the pathobiology of SARS-CoV-2 and asthma.
+The proposed hypothesis that the occurrence of more severe complications caused by COVID-19 in patients with asthma is due to a possible interaction between the pathobiology of SARS-CoV-2 and asthma.
 Thus, since the virus causes an intense inflammatory response and asthmatic individuals already have narrowed airways with high mucus production, pneumonia caused by the virus can lead to severe complications[54].
-However, asthma can also lead to favorable outcomes, since it induces a negative regulation of ACE2-an enzyme that assists in the process of viral entry of SARS-CoV-2 into lung tissue[55].
+However, asthma can also lead to favorable outcomes, since it induces a negative regulation of ACE2, an enzyme that assists in the process of viral entry of SARS-CoV-2 into lung tissue[55].
 On the other hand, a meta-analysis study did not identify a statistically significant increase in mortality and a worse prognosis for COVI-19 in asthmatic individuals[9].

 Thus, although there are studies indicating the need for more intensive treatment in individuals with DM2, SAH, and other comorbidities[56], in patients with mild symptoms, this association does not seem to materialize, as the presence of previous diseases was not statistically significant for seroconversion in our study participants.